strangehurst/PNML.jl/docs/src/structure/labels.md

 ## Continuous, Open and Other Petri Nets

-Allow marking, inscription, conditions to be floating point even when specification wants an integer.
+Allow marking, inscription, conditions to be floating point even when standard wants an integer.
 This allows continuous nets.

 See [Petri.jl](https://github.com/mehalter/Petri.jl)